 3.2.4 It is expressly agreed that the Contractor shall, at all times, be responsible and liable for all its obligations under this Agreement notwithstanding anything contained in the agreements with its Sub-contractors or any other agreement that may be entered into by the Contractor, and no default under any such agreement shall excuse the Contractor from its obligations or liability hereunder.

-3.2.5 Notwithstanding anything to the contrary contained in this Agreement, the Contractor agrees and acknowledges that it will not assign any work to any contractor/sub- contractor from a country which shares a land border with India unless such contractor/sub-contractor is registered with the competent Authority.
-Contractorwill ensure that such Contractor/sub-contractor fulfils all requirements in this regard and is eligible to be considered (evidence of valid registration by the competent authority is enclosed).
+3.2.5 Notwithstanding anything to the contrary contained in this Concession Agreement, the Concessionaire agrees and acknowledges that it will not assign any work to any contractor/sub- contractor from a country which shares a land border with India unless such contractor/sub-contractor is registered with the competent Authority.
+Concessionaire will ensure that such Contractor/sub-contractor fulfils all requirements in this regard and is eligible to be considered (evidence of valid registration by the competent authority is enclosed).
 The Competent Authority for registration will be the Registration Committee constituted by the Department for Promotion of Industry and Internal Trade (DPIIT), India.

+3.2.6 Contractor shall be liable for the regular payment to the sub-Contractor.

+3.2.7 Contractor in each Interim payment certificate (IPC) reflect the amount of payment to be paid to the Sub-Contractor.
+The invoices raised by Sub-Contractor for his bill shall be submitted along with IPC, duly attested by the Sub-Contractor.

+3.2.8 In the subsequent Interim Payment Certificate (IPC), the Contractor shall submit a certificate of Sub-Contractor that they have received the bill amount of previous stage payment statement.

+3.2.9 In case of dispute over sum of amount to be paid to the sub-Contractor or non-payment to Sub-Contractor, Authority Engineer may raise the issue to the Contractor.
+After, issue has been raised, Contractor shall resolve the issue within 10 days.
+In case issue is not resolved, Authority Engineer shall pay payment due as decided by authority, to the Sub-Contractor from the forthcoming IPC of Contractor.

 3.3 Employment of foreign nationals